seanbreckenridge/ttt/README.md

 - `ttt` (the wrapper shell script)
 - `tttlog` (log metadata to the history file)

 The point here is to be transparent and easy to add.
-So, at the top of any script which I want to log, I add the line:
+So, at the top of any shell script which I want to log, I add something like:

 ```
-command -v tttlog >/dev/null 2>&1 && tttlog "$(basename "$0") $@"
+command -v tttlog >/dev/null 2>&1 && tttlog "$(basename "$0")" "$@"
 ```

+(... that way it doesn't error if `tttlog` isn't installed)

 If I'm launching the command with a keybinding or from another program that accepts a command as input (e.g. [`rifle`](https://github.com/ranger/ranger) (my file manager) or from my [`window manager`](https://i3wm.org/), I'd modify the line from: